Navajo Nation reports 6 new COVID-19 cases, but no deaths

 The Associated Press

-The figures released by the Navajo Department of Health brought the total number of cases on the vast reservation to 31,107 since the pandemic began.
+The latest numbers brought the total number of coronavirus-related cases on the vast reservation to 31,201 since the pandemic began more than a year ago.

+The number of known deaths remained at 1,366 for the second consecutive day.

 The Navajo Nation recently relaxed restrictions to allow visitors to travel on the reservation and visit popular attractions like Canyon de Chelly and Monument Valley.